 Frequently Asked Questions

-I have been asked a lot of questions since launching this site 30 years ago.
+I have been asked a lot of questions since launching this site over 30 years ago.
 Here's an effort to answer the most common ones.

 Are you C. S. Lewis?
 Are you related to C. S. Lewis?